Chainlink-hackathon/omnia/README.md

 <img src="./markdown_img/f3.png">
 <br>
 We also considered ways to improve UX from the perspective of consumers.
 So what we've come up with is two functions.
 It will gradually introduce functions such as ordering and consulting by voice by linking voice recognition api inside the web.
 It is expected that this will improve the quality of experience for the underprivileged who are struggling with the IT UI.
 In addition, in addition to the automatic upload function that Verifier automatically sends documents, we will also introduce the function to manually upload insurance review documents by linking OCR API.
+As we are still students, we can't cope with cloud charges because we can't afford it now, so we haven't developed each technology and connected it completely, but we will also connect additional functions when we carry out our business in the future.

 ---